alces-software/flight_cache/README.md

 #### Getting Blob

-A single blob can be retrieved using the `get` method using its `:id`:
+A single blob can be retrieved using the `get` method using the `:id` parameter.
+The `id` will always take precedence over following get methods.

 ```
 > blob = client.blobs.get(id: 1)